WilliamDrt/Direttore/How_to_make_an_icon_pack.md

 5. A file named "Normal.png" must be inside the folder, or the folder will be ignored.
 Size 256x256
 6. An optional  file named "CutOff.png" will become the small icon, for that extension.
 Size 64x64
 7. Everything else inside the folder is ignored.
-8. If the packager skip one or more folders for whatever reason, it will generate a log file along with the icon pack
+8. If the packager skips one or more folders for whatever reason, it will generate a log file along with the icon pack

 ### Folders & Special Folders

 For folders instead of extensions we use an icon index.
 For example the icon index for folders is 3.
-All the above rules still apply, so you should name a folder ".3" or ".3 &nbsp; Folder" for clarity (watch the double space before word "Folder")
+All the above rules still apply, so you should name the folder ".3".

 Attention: If you include an icon for folders (`".3"`), folder thumbnails will not be shown.